fish-shell/fish-shell/README.md

 * PCRE2 (headers and libraries) - a copy is included with fish
 * gettext (headers and libraries) - optional, for translation support

-Doxygen (1.8.7 or later) is also optionally required to build the documentation from a cloned git repository.
+Sphinx is also optionally required to build the documentation from a cloned git repository.

 ### Building from source (all platforms) - Makefile generator